Gaya/gaya.pizza/blog/contents/articles/jquery-plugin-fullscreen-background/index.md

     desc: Look at the goods
     url: http://gayadesign.com/scripts/fullscreenbackground/
 docs:
-  name: " Fullscreen Background: Options"
+  name: "Fullscreen Background: Options"
   functions:
     -
-      name: "fullscreenBackground "
+      name: "fullscreenBackground"
       params:
         -
-          type: " options"
+          type: "options"
           name: "object"

       desc: "The plugin allows a few settings to give to the function:"
       tables:
         -
-          name: "options "
+          name: "options"
           rows:
             -
-              name: " selector"
+              name: "selector"
               type: "string"
               desc: "The selector that will be used when digging through the element you’re calling the function on.
-Default: "img""
+Default: \"img\""
             -
-              name: " fillOnResize"
+              name: "fillOnResize"
               type: "bool"
               desc: "Set to true if the image has to resize to the screen if the screensize changes.
 I think most will leave this set to true.
 Default: true"
             -